7aitsev/simon/README.md

 Feel free to open an issue with any questions or problems related to the project.
 Any ideas or pull requests would be welcomed.

-Please note that **simon** is my silly project so do not have high expectations of all of this...

 ![my_project](https://user-images.githubusercontent.com/10958284/53481312-da06b200-3a74-11e9-8137-d333d534d516.jpg)

 ## Acknowledgments